Titantek/ada-outlier-datastory/content.md

    <div class="Marty_crazy">
       <div class="icon"></div>
       <div class="message">
         Oh wow!
 It looks like you were right about the trends Doc!
+Some categories seems to influence the success rate!
 But how do we interpret all of this?
       </div>
    </div>